mallendeo/pupper/README.md

 Control your Pi's GPIO pins through a simple REST API.
 It has websockets support for real-time gpio change events (like button presses, or sensors).

-Currently only tested on a Raspberry Pi 2 with ArchLinux ARM and Node 6.5.

 ## Install

 Install cmake (rpio)